andrew/vid/SPEC.md

 The model assumes good-faith participants and does not defend against adversaries trying to mint colliding identifiers or precompute VIDs over public code to claim credit.

 Byte normalisation is not performed.
-Light normalisation (LF-only line endings, trimmed trailing whitespace) and AST-based hashing are candidate revisions if real-world reformat churn turns out to be a significant problem, but the current default is literal bytes.
+The hash is over literal source bytes; LF-only line endings, trimmed trailing whitespace, and AST-based canonicalisation are all rejected in favour of grammar-version stability.

 ## Reference implementation